masolimano/maneage/README.md

      reason for this is to demonstrate how critically important it is to version your scientific tools.
-If you don't need Gnuastro for your research, you can simply remove the parts enclosed in marked parts in the relevant files.
+If you don't need Gnuastro for your research, you can simply remove the parts enclosed in marked parts in the relevant files of the list below.
 The marks are comments, which you can find by searching for "Gnuastro".
-If you will be using Gnuastro, you can remove the commented marks and keep the
+If you will be using Gnuastro, then remove the commented marks and keep the code within them.

    - Delete marked part(s) in `configure`.
    - Delete `astnoisechisel` from the value of `top-level-programs` in `reproduce/src/make/dependencies.mk`.
 You can keep the rule to build `astnoisechisel`, since its not in the `top-level-programs` list, it (and all the dependencies that are only needed by Gnuastro) will be ignored.